E-Safety at Parkfield

 At Parkfield, we take e-safety very seriously.
 Within school, our internet access is filtered to minimise possible access to inappropriate webpages, and activity on our school network is monitored to prevent the misuse of it.
 Any incidents that occur are recorded, within an e-safety book, and are suitably followed up.

 E-safety forms an important part of the computing curriculum and is taught both in isolation and within other computing elements.
-We also use Moodle (our Virtual Learning Platform), in Years 2-6, as a tool for teaching both how to behave online and how to use social networks appropriately.
-Access to computers in the school and Moodle requires a username and password.
-These are unique to children within our school, from Year 2 upwards, and children are taught the importance of keeping these safe and of only logging on using their own details.
+We also use Google Classroom (our Virtual Learning Platform), as a tool for teaching both how to behave online and how to use social networks appropriately.
+Access to computers in the school and Google Classroom requires a username and password.
+These are unique to children within our school and children are taught the importance of keeping these safe and of only logging on using their own details.

 Click the image to access #DITTO